Last Updated on June 24, 2026

 Flounder

-As bay water warms into the upper 60s, flounder move back into shallow areas after their winter offshore spawn.
-Target sandy pockets near grass lines and channel edges.
-Fall remains the top season, but spring provides solid action before summer heat sets in.
+As the bay water warms into the upper 60s, flounder return to shallow regions following their offshore spawning in winter.
+Focus on sandy pockets close to grass lines and channel edges.
+While fall is the prime season, spring also offers good fishing opportunities before the summer heat arrives.

 - Peak months: April and May